The Medical Chambers Kensington logo Call icon

 We understand that with any health worry, speed is of the essence.
 Appointments are available at short notice – often on the same day – with results delivered to you within two working days.

-Mole checks: FAQs
+Mole checks: FAQs and what to expect

 If any of your moles need removing, we’ll offer you a priority appointment to have a biopsy, and send it to our specialist laboratory for analysis.
 We use one of the best premium pathology services in the UK, with industry-leading turnaround times to ensure your peace of mind.

-Once your moles have been mapped, they are recorded on our system.
-At every follow-up mole check in London, our FotoFinder Automated Total Body Photography Master (ATBM) scanner with AI technology quickly compares and measures your existing moles on one screen, sorting them into new, changed, and unchanged.
-Our Consultant Dermatologists are then able to quickly identify any atypical lesions, and provide you with a detailed report.
+Once your moles have been mapped, the images are recorded on our system.
+At every follow-up mole check in London, our FotoFinder Automated Total Body Photography Master (ATBM) scanner uses AI technology to quickly compare and measure your existing moles on a single screen, sorting them into ‘new’, ‘changed’, and ‘unchanged’.

 • One of our trained nurses will take you through a medical history questionnaire